HYBB Butterfly Strategy

 Frequently asked questions

-- A butterfly on HYBB is the butterfly strategy applied to HYBB (etf).
+A butterfly on HYBB is the butterfly strategy applied to HYBB (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With HYBB etf trading near $46.75, the strikes shown on this page are snapped to the nearest listed HYBB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HYBB etf at $46.73 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed HYBB chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the HYBB butterfly priced on this page is roughly $45.31 and $48.69 at expiration, derived from end-of-day chain premiums.
+The breakeven for the HYBB butterfly priced on this page is roughly $45.87 and $48.14 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current HYBB market-implied 1-standard-deviation expected move is approximately 5.93%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The HYBB market-implied 1-standard-deviation expected move in the same options snapshot is approximately 1.95%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.